 Solid Wood Flooring

-Nothing beats solid wood for a timeless natural texture, and a robust feel beneath your feet.
-It suits both contemporary and traditional interior design, an is long-lasting with each board precision machined from a single section of timber.
+Nothing beats solid wood for a timeless natural texture, and a robust feel beneath the feet.
+It suits both contemporary and traditional interior design, and is long-lasting with each board precision machined from a single section of timber.
 Tongue and groove joints make for a tight and strong installation.

 Engineered Wood Flooring

 Here each board is made from multiple layers of wood pressed together.
 The solid top layer is what matters as it displays the colour and pattern you’ll see and feel.
 In the middle of each board is a central core and below that there’s a backing board for stability.
 Engineered board is available in a wide range of wood types, finishes and thicknesses.